A Decade Of Out-Performance: Inside WisdomTree's Dividend-Weighted Strategies

 ETFs offer a number of benefits that can make them effective for 401(k) investors.
-They provide diversification1, low fees, intraday liquidity2, transparency3, and much more.
-And, as WisdomTree ETFs are built differently, they also offer investors thoughtful innovation, smart engineering and redefined investments.
+They provide diversification, low fees, intraday liquidity, transparency, and much more.* And, as WisdomTree ETFs are built differently, they also offer investors thoughtful innovation, smart engineering and redefined investments.

 Our experienced 401(k) team can help you find a wise way to make ETFs part of your 401(k) business.

 For more information, please call

 *Ordinary brokerage commissions apply.
 Holdings are displayed daily on the website.
 Investors can buy - or sell